selfrefactor/rambdax/README.md

 The return value is wrapped in a promise, even if all `rules` are synchronous functions.

+> :boom: It is very similar to `R.applySpec`.
+TODO - improve typings

 ```javascript
 const rules = {
   foo: async x => {